dagster-io/dagster/docs/docs-beta/docs/dagster-plus/access/rbac/audit-logs.md

 ## Programmatic access to audit logs

-Audit logs can be accessed programmatically over the Dagster+ GraphQL API:
+Audit logs can be accessed programmatically over the Dagster+ GraphQL API.
+You can access a visual GraphiQL interface by navigating to `https://<org>.dagster.cloud/<deployment>/graphql` in your browser.
+You can also query the API directly using the Python client.

 <CodeExample filePath="dagster-plus/access/rbac/audit-logs.graphql" language="graphql" title="Audit log GraphQL query" />